iamalexbrady/iamalexbrady.github.io/docs/_articles/terrifying_to_ego.md

 Here's the best part: You don't even have to awaken to reap major benefits from Mind ID belief (or its lighter fare: ACIM.)¹

 ACIM is a course in mental healing.
-The final state of healing is *wholeness,* which is the increment of healing as you travel toward that state is an increment of *mental healing*.
+The final state of healing is *wholeness.* The incremental measure as you travel toward that state is an increment of *mental healing*.
 This generally leads to increased well-being.

 Incrementally improved well-being up to and including the state of perfected perception.
 That's the whole point of the teaching.
 It should be obvious that *any* gains made along this track provide classically considered **positive** effects for the mind and perceptions of the learner.